UnstableDesign/AdaCAD/docs/reference/operations/bwimagemap.md

 tags: [advanced, dynamic, structure]
 ---
 # upload draft
-![file](./img/bwimagemap.png)

-## Description
 This operation allow you to upload drafts that you may have previously created and saved as black and white images, or bitmap files into the workspace.
 If you upload a file that is not black and white, it will automatically convert pixels to black and white based on their color value.

+![file](./img/bwimagemap.png)

 ## Parameters